The-Marcy-Lab-School/se-unit-4/lesson-5-inheritance/practice/README.md

       pentagon.getPerimeter();  // 105
       ```

-5. Create a `Triangle` constructor that inherits from `Polygon`.
+5. Create a `Triangle` class that inherits from `Polygon`.
 In addition to the `Polygon` properties, `Triangle` instances should have the following properties available to it:
     * `isEqualateral`, which returns `true` if all sides are congruent

       In addition to `Polygon` prototype methods, `Triangle` instances should have the following available to it: